-Other causes of gapped front teeth
+Other causes of gapped front teeth can include:

 - Small teeth – some children may have small teeth that allow for gaps.